Dr. Lennart R. Baalmann

 Thank you!

-Since April 2022, I'm employed as a postdoctoral researcher at the Astrodust group of Dr. Veerle J. Sterken at ETH Zürich, Switzerland.
-We research cosmic dust in the heliosphere; my focus are numerical simulations and data analysis of spacecraft measurements.
+From April 2022 until June 2024, I was employed as a postdoctoral researcher in the Astrodust group of Dr. Veerle J. Sterken at ETH Zürich, Switzerland.
+The group researches cosmic dust in the heliosphere; my focus was on numerical simulations and data analysis of spacecraft measurements.

 I greatly enjoy doing scientific outreach activities, for example for Lecturers Without Borders (LeWiBo).
-Since 2023, I'm a co-coordinator of the OH-VLISM online seminar series.
+From 2023 until 2024, I was a co-coordinator of the OH-VLISM online seminar series.

 Outside of academia, I'm a lifeguard and swim instructor for the German Life Saving Association (DLRG), I play the piano, and enjoy all kinds of Science Fiction media, particularly novels and video games.
 I'm greatly interested in the current advances of artificial intelligence and the dangers that go with it, and enjoy informing myself about cognition and rationality.